 Funding: Federal, state and/or local funds The DMH Bureau of Alcohol and Drug Abuse Services reorganized the statewide conference on co-occurring disorders in FY 2008 and included co-occurring disorders and issues pertaining to adolescents among the topics addressed at the state's first Alcohol and Drug Studies School.
 As of March 2009, a Children and Youth Services staff member was designated to continue participation on the Co-occurring Disorders Coordinating Committee.
-Additionally, the System of Care Project (CommUNITYcares), now in its third year of implementation and serving youth with SED and/or co-occurring SED and substance misuse in Forrest and Lamar counties, had held several workshops specifically addressing topics such as cognitive behavioral therapy techniques, strengths-based wraparound approaches, and implementation of the Seven Challenges program.
-The 2nd Annual Mississippi School for Addiction Professionals held January 20-23, 2009, provided several sessions on youth with co-occurring disorders.
+Additionally, the System of Care Project (commUNITY cares), now in its third year of implementation and serving youth with SED and/or co-occurring SED and substance misuse in Forrest and Lamar counties, had held several workshops specifically addressing topics such as cognitive behavioral therapy techniques, strengths-based wraparound approaches, and implementation of the Seven Challenges program.
+The 3rd Annual Mississippi School for Addiction Professionals held January 2010, provided several sessions on youth with co-occurring disorders.
+Additionally the Annual Lookin' To The Future Conference to be held July 2010 will include a session on youth with co-occurring disorders.
 Objective: The inclusion of a workshop regarding issues of children/youth with SED and substance abuse problems in a statewide conference planned for FY 2010 Population: Children with serious emotional disturbance Criterion: Comprehensive, community-based mental health system.
 Brief Name: Collaboration between children/youth behavioral health and alcohol/drug abuse services.